 Here’s the nitty-gritty of the new FAA drone registration:

-- All small-unmanned aircraft weighing between 0.55 lbs. and 50 lbs. on takeoff must register (this includes everything onboard or attached to the aircraft when operated outdoors)
+- All small-unmanned aircraft weighing between 0.55 lbs. and 50 lbs. on takeoff (includes everything onboard or attached to the aircraft when operated outdoors) must register

 - Persons 13 years of age or older are required to register